laravel/docs/eloquent-relationships.md

         user_id - integer
         title - string

-Though `posts` does not contain a `country_id` column, the `hasManyThrough` relation provides access to a country's posts via `$country->posts`.
-To perform this query, Eloquent inspects the `country_id` on the intermediate `users` table.
-After finding the matching user IDs, they are used to query the `posts` table.

-Now that we have examined the table structure for the relationship, let's define it on the `Country` model:
+Now that we have examined the table structure for the relationship, let's define the relationship on the `Country` model:

     <?php